From young to experienced skipper

 Martin Bedier, a landscape engineer, and Martin Painsar, a registered architect, won the Foundation’s competition in 2016 on the theme of floating communities.
 Their “Ocean Rhythms” project has enabled them to benefit from major visibility with the Nantes and Bordeaux urban communities and helped them set up their own agency, FAAR.

 “The Foundation’s support has enabled us to develop our research into floating homes through exchanges and the expression of our concepts with expert professionals.
 We have been able to gain real visibility thanks to Groupe Beneteau’s outstanding reputation, the various publications presenting our work and our presence at the Paris Boat Show.
 The Foundation put us in touch with a network of public sector officials and municipal organizations concerned by the issues covered with our projects.
-We were also able to give a conference during the AGORA architecture biennial in Bordeaux.
-Various building professionals contacted us to talk about the possibility of working together.
 Following all these interactions, we set up our own business so we could effectively respond to these requests.

 Véronique, 48, is a woman of action, with strong convictions.
 As well as a digital machine operator for Groupe Beneteau at the Dompierre-sur-Yon site, she is a high-level sportswoman: French national parabadminton champion, world number 6 for singles and 5 for women’s doubles.
 Each day, she strives to promote the acceptance of disabilities in companies and to excel in high-level sports competitions.
 Supported by the Foundation since 2016, she has won 22 international medals and is now focusing on her new goal: qualifying for the Tokyo Paralympics in 2020.

-In addition to financial support, a long-term relationship has been established with the Foundation and Groupe Beneteau, with key moral support and follow-up over time.
+In addition to financial support, a long-term relationship has been established with the Foundation and Groupe Beneteau.

 Julien Pulvé, a 31-year old sailor, joined the Figaro Bénéteau class competition in 2017.
 Selected by Team Vendée Formation as Best prospect skipper for 2017 on the Figaro Bénéteau 2, he finished first in the rookie class for the La Solitaire URGO Le Figaro race and the French Elite Solo Offshore Racing Championship.
 His performance and career have been tracked and rewarded by the Beneteau Foundation, in line with its commitment to Team Vendée Formation since 2016.
 This association, based in Saint-Gilles-Croix-de-Vie, offers opportunities for young sailors to get trained up on the professions involved with offshore racing.